 Patricia performs with several string players of the Royal Concertgebouw Orchestra offering programs around a specific theme.
-For instance a Fairy-tale program, Clara Schumann en Johannes Brahms: tied by passion, The French (un)known…
+For instance a Beethoven program, a program with music of Polish composers, a program with works by Clara Schumann en Johannes Brahms: “Tied by Passion”.

 Violin-piano duo with Marleen Asberg